ok-robot/ok-robot/README.md

 ## Hardware and software requirements
 Hardware required:
-* iPhone with Lidar sensors
+* An iPhone Pro with Lidar sensors
-* Stretch robot with Dex Wrist installed
+* [Hello Robot Stretch](https://hello-robot.com/) with Dex Wrist installed
-* A workstation machine to run pretrained models
+* A workstation with GPU to run pretrained models

 Software required:
 * Python 3.9
 * Record3D (>1.18.0)